 What Makes Kasol Special?

 Back in the day, Kasol was a place known amongst a select few circles, especially foreigners from Israel, Russia, and a few Eastern European countries.
 The few Indians who explored this region were the ones that truly belonged in the wild.
-Thanks to the easy availability of mesmerizing views, fantastic weather, and the unique culture that developed around the village, Kasol became something of a legend in backpacker circles.
+Thanks to the easy availability of pretty Himalayan views, fantastic weather, and the unique culture that developed around the village, Kasol became something of a legend in backpacker circles.

 When social media gained prominence, this little haven gained popularity like no other.
 Kasol became a brand about chilling, trekking, getting lost in nature, and just enjoying time off.
 With tonnes of treks and trails surrounding the entire Parvati Valley region, it soon got famous as the backpacker capital of India.